Guadalupe Correa-Cabrera

 “The Phenomenology of Perception and Fear: Security and the Reality of the U.S.-Mexico Border” (co-authored with Terence Garrett).
 Journal of Borderlands Studies 29:2 (2014): pp. 243-255.

 “Seguridad y Migración en las Dos Fronteras de México: Diagnóstico y Recomendaciones de Política y Cooperación Regional.”
-Revista Migración y Desarrollo 12:22 (First semester 2014): pp. 147-171.
+Revista Migración y Desarrollo 12:22 (first semester 2014): pp. 147-171.

 “Administrative Surveillance and Fear: Implications for U.S.-Mexico Border Relations and Governance” (co-authored with Terence Garrett and Michelle Keck).
 European Review of Latin American and Caribbean Studies 96 (April 2014): pp. 35-53.